Skip to Content

 Transfer students have the option of selecting MIT Housing or off-campus housing.

 • On-Campus Housing: As a transfer student, you are guaranteed on-campus housing, but may also choose to live off-campus.
-If you are planning to live on campus, you must complete the New Student Housing Preference Form by July 12.
-This form will be available in early June.
+Please review this link and apply for housing by June 5, 2024.

 There are numerous undergraduate residences on campus.
 Residence halls offer varying flavors of community and services that you should explore before making your selection.
 For more information, go to http://studentlife.mit.edu/housing/undergraduate-housing or contact residence@mit.edu or (617) 253-1493.